carlosjhr64/neuronet/README.md

-One can change the range of the map to (-1/factor, 1/factor) where factor is the spread multiplier and force a (prehaps pre-calculated) value for center and spread.
+One can change the range of the map to (-1/factor, 1/factor) where factor is the spread multiplier and force a (perhaps pre-calculated) value for center and spread.
 The constructor is:

 	scale = Neuronet::Scale.new( factor=1.0, center=nil, spread=nil )